 - You may notice spotting or light bleeding post a miscarriage.

 - Your normal period will resume 3-6 weeks after the miscarriage, depending on your menstrual cycle.

 - You may have severe lower abdominal pain, which may last up to 2 days after your miscarriage.
 This pain is similar to the one you experience during period cramps and can extend to your lower back as well.

-- The hCG hormone released during pregnancy can remain in your bloodstream for one or two months after miscarriage and will come to zero only after the placental tissue completely separates.
+- The hCG hormone released during pregnancy can remain in your bloodstream for one or two months after the miscarriage and will come to zero only after the placental tissue separates completely.